 Use this emotion tracker to track your emotions daily for an entire month.
 Edit the text to add any emotions to track.

 How do you feel today chart

-This list of feelings can be used to help children describe their feelings using emotion words.
+This feeling faces chart can be used to help children describe their feelings using emotion words.
 Explain to the child that it is OK to experience various emotions throughout the day.
 They can use as many emotions as they like.
-The can either use a word from the suggested list or use their own word.
-If they don’t want to write an emotion then they can draw a feeling face.
+They can either use a word from the suggested list or use their own word.
+If they don’t want to write an emotion, then they can draw a feeling face.